Countly/countly-server/README.md

 ## Installing & upgrading Countly server

-We develop and test Countly on MongoDB, Node.js and Nginx.
-Installation script only needs a clean, decent Ubuntu/CentOS/RHEL Linux without any services listening to port 80 or 443 (which should also be not blocked), and takes care of every library and software required to be installed on Linux.
+Countly installation script assumes it is running on a fresh, decent Ubuntu/CentOS/RHEL Linux without any services listening on port 80 or 443 (which should also be open to incoming traffic), and takes care of every library and software required to be installed for Countly to run.

 There are several ways to install Countly: